cord-burmeister/x3plus_docs/docs/11-L1 - Base/112-Imu-Sensor-Draft.md

   direction: "GZ_TO_ROS"
 ```

-With adding the IMU we aren't done yet, with the new Gazebo we also have to make sure that our simulated world has the right plugins within its <world> tag.
+With adding the IMU we aren't done yet, with the new Gazebo we also have to make sure that our simulated world has the right plugins within its &lt;world&gt; tag.
 We add the following code to the URDF description do add the plugin in the gazebo world.

 ``` XML
     <gazebo>